marrink-lab/vermouth-martinize/doc/source/tutorials/6_adding_residues_links/index.rst

 presented here are for demonstration purposes only and not fit for actual science or simulations!

+All input files for this tutorial can be found on `github <https://github.com/marrink-lab/vermouth-martinize/tree/master/doc/source/tutorials/6_adding_residues_links/files>`_.

 The input force field
 ---------------------
 The input force field is the force field best describing the structure and atom